PavleGavrilovic/bookstore-react-2024/README.md

 BOOKSTORE WEBSITE

-A practice project using React.
+A practice project using React, React Router and Redux.
+Sass is used for styling

 The final product should contain:

 - list of all books avaliable
 - option to search for book or author via the search bar